-Trusted AI Safety and cyber for organisations that cannot afford to get it wrong.
+Control based AI governance and assurance for organisations that cannot afford to get it wrong.

 What I help you do

-- Threat models and attack paths for AI services
+- Threat modelling for AI services and LLM integrations

-- Identity, access and segmentation for AI workloads
+- Access control and segregation for AI workloads and data

 - Hardening of data pipelines and inference environments